NEW LAWS FOR FIDUCIARIES & FRAUD IN TENNESSEE

 In other states these activities are widely referred to as accounting fraud, securities fraud and fraudulent concealment.
 Additionally—at least in most state and federal jurisdictions—the concealment of legal and financial records from a court proceeding is considered obstruction of justice.

 A LANDMARK DECISION

-Martin ruled that when the firm and the executrix teamed up to hide legal and accounting records from the trustees and beneficiaries, it was not a breach of fiduciary duty in Tennessee.
+Martin ruled that when the executrix and her attorney teamed up to hide legal and accounting records from the trustees it was not fraud, obstruction of justice or even a breach of fiduciary duty in Tennessee.